-1000 watts heats foods quickly and evenly.
-Compact 1.1 cubic foot capacity can still fit a standard dinner plate.
-We liked the light weight and customizable settings in our testing.
-Simple pull handle door.
+1,000 watts heat food quickly and evenly.
+The compact 1.1 cubic-foot capacity can still fit a standard dinner plate.
+We liked the lightweight and customizable settings in our testing.
+Simple pull-handle door.

 The interior was a bit dim in our testing, and the multiple options took time to master.

-Compact size and 0.9 cubic foot capacity can still fit a 10-inch dinner plate.
+Compact size and 0.9 cubic-foot capacity can still fit a 10-inch dinner plate.
 Up to 900 watts of cooking power with 10 power levels for precise cooking.
-Includes 6 preprogrammed food buttons.
+Includes six preprogrammed food buttons.
 Bright LED display.
 Has a timer, clock, and interior light.
 Easy to clean.

 Only available in stainless steel.

-Good 1.2 cubic foot capacity with 12.4-inch turntable can fit a standard dinner plate.
+Good 1.2 cubic-foot capacity with a 12.4-inch turntable that can fit a standard dinner plate.
 Attractive black metal finish.
-1100-watt power thoroughly popped popcorn and evenly defrosted meals in our testing.
+The 1,100-watt power thoroughly popped popcorn and evenly defrosted meals in our testing.
 Quiet operation.
 Beeps can be muted.